keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 ### Disaster recovery

 What if suddenly all devices disconnect and/or reconnect?
 This will cause an enormous peak in the offline detection logic.
 Both the backing-storage and the compute host need to be able to deal with this kind of peaks.
-When the detection logic get's overwealmed by a peak of messages or because it was offline during an update, it needs to deal with this 'delayed-processing' as well.
+When the detection logic get's overwhelmed by a peak of messages or because it was offline during an update, it needs to deal with this 'delayed-processing' as well.

-### Devicetype specific behaviour
+### Devicetype specific behavior

 Not every device is the same, especially if the backend has to work for devices from different manufacturers.
 The timeout has to be different per device.